LauraNolan/marti/crits/core/README.md

 ### Overview

-A TLP is a DHS standard for setting the sensativaty of an indicator (TLO).
+A TLP is a DHS standard for setting the sensitivity of an indicator (TLO).

 ---